ncruces/go-sqlite3/README.md

 ⚠️ CAUTION ⚠️

-This is still very much a WIP.\
+This is a WIP.\
-DO NOT USE this with data you care about.
+DO NOT USE with data you care about.

 Roadmap:
 - [x] build SQLite using `zig cc --target=wasm32-wasi`